TrueBitFoundation/incentive-layer/README.md

 ## Implementation

-There are many ways in which this can be implemented; this first draft assumes a library-driven structure, consisting of three core struct: Jackpot, Task, and TaskBook.
+There are many ways in which this can be implemented; this first draft assumes a library-driven structure, consisting of three core structs: Jackpot, Task, and TaskBook.

 ### Jackpot

 To incentivize verifiers, a [progressive jackpot](https://en.wikipedia.org/wiki/Progressive_jackpot) is established prior to the negotiation of Tasks.
-The idea here is to collect a verification tax as a fixed fraction of a Task's difficulty, awarding a fixed fraction of its holdings when a 'forced error' is in effect.
+The idea here is to collect a verification tax as a fixed multiple of a Task's difficulty, awarding a fixed fraction of its holdings when a 'forced error' is in effect.

 In order to facilitate multiple methods of payment, the rules and operation of the Jackpot are defined here in terms of arbitrary quantities of type `uint256`.
 The intention here is to enable the construction of Jackpots, and subsequently Tasks, whose payment structure is defined in separate contracts.